 (f) Decision to Sustain the Denial of Waiver Request.

-(i) Upon notification of the decision to sustain the denial of waiver, the licensee shall submit a response with an appropriate plan of action for approval by the Department.
+(i) Upon notification of the decision to sustain the denial of waiver, the assisted living program shall submit a response with an appropriate plan of action for approval by the Department.

-(ii) If the Department does not approve the licensee's plan of action, the Department shall notify the licensee that one or more resident-specific waivers are revoked or that a change in licensure status is required.
+(ii) If the Department does not approve the assisted living program’s plan of action, the Department shall notify the licensee that one or more resident-specific waivers are revoked or that a change in licensure status is required.

 (iii) The determination to sustain the denial of waiver request may not be appealed.